sum-tsang/ZenCG/functional_spec/functional_spec.md

 [5] Blender Project (n.d.)
 Accessibility – Voluntary Product Accessibility Template (VPAT).
 Available at: [https://projects.blender.org/attachments/dd33e8c7-d2e9-4693-96be-9e794c3b47f4](https://projects.blender.org/attachments/dd33e8c7-d2e9-4693-96be-9e794c3b47f4) (Accessed: 9 November 2025).

+---
 # 2. Overall Description

 ## 2.1 Product Perspective

 ### 2.1.1 ZenCG Context

-The proposed system, ZenCG, is a new self-contained web-based 3D model editing application designed to run in modern web browsers.
+The proposed system, **ZenCG**, is a new self-contained web-based 3D model editing application designed to run in modern web browsers.
 It operates on client side architecture.
-It will be evaluated against Blender, a free and open-source 3D computer graphics suite [2], which provides a reference for which we will derive our system’s design, and justification for development.
+It will be evaluated against **Blender**, a free and open-source 3D computer graphics suite [2], which provides a reference for which we will derive our system’s design, and justification for development.
 Our product aims to improve usability to greatly enhance the 3D creation experience for beginners, and accessibility to bring up the system’s ease of use.

-ZenCG is not a replacement for existing suites, but rather it aims to provide an alternative entry path for users who want to learn computer graphics without the pre-requisite technological literacy required to navigate complex software, such as Blender, or industry standards like Maya, which also have a tremendous cost.
+ZenCG is not a replacement for existing suites, but rather it aims to provide an alternative entry path for users who want to learn computer graphics without the pre-requisite technological literacy required to navigate complex software, such as Blender, or industry standards like **Maya**, which also have a tremendous cost.

 Blender is our main system of evaluation for our proposed project.
 The reason why we did not choose other existing systems to evaluate is because those systems typically require subscription plans.
 For instance Maya is priced at €180/month for an annual subscription and €273/month for a monthly subscription [3].
 This substantial pricing makes professional-grade software unrealistic for beginners to use to learn 3D computer graphics development.
 Blender is comprehensive and widely used professionally, comparable with industry standards or paid software.
 This contributes to Blender being the perfect candidate to assess, derive, and reference, aiding in the development of our proposed system.
 ### 2.1.2 Blender